IslombekTurakulov/NotepadPlusPlus/README.md

 # NotepadPlusPlus

-This poject is created using Windows Forms (.NET).
+This project is created using Windows Forms (.NET).
 Source code editor and Notepad replacement that supports several programming languages and natural languages.